Code-4-Community/learning-resources/docs/jumpstart/week-3.md

 ### Functions as Data

 Functions in Javascript are treated very similarly to other types of data like objects or strings.
-You can assign a variable to a function itself and you can even pass functions as arguments to other functions.
+You can assign a variable to a function itself, and you can even pass functions as arguments to other functions.

 ```js
 function adder(num1, num2) {